-We’ve rounded up more than two dozen of our favorites for summertime, including a few indoor options for (shudder) rainy days or if you really just need to freeze in the a/c for a bit.
+We’ve rounded up more than two dozen of our favorites for summertime, including a few indoor options for (shudder) rainy days, or if you really just need to freeze in the a/c for a bit.
 All of these spots are under two hours away, because, well, who wants to day trip for longer than that with kids in the backseat?

 Find more ideas in our full Day Trips and Getaways Guide, or try checking off something from our 100 Things to Do with Kids in New York State list.